weimer-coders/journalismjobbot/README.md

 ---
 <h1 id="journalism-job-bot">Journalism Job Bot</h1>

-<p>As graduating seniors, the job hunt has been on our minds frequently.
+<p>As journalism seniors who will soon be graduating from the University of Florida, the job hunt has been on our minds frequently.
 We set out to create a Twitter bot that retweets tweets with popular hashtags in order to help journalists like us find job opportunities.</p>

 <p> We used Python and Tweepy to make the bot and deployed the final product using Heroku.
 The following tutorials were helpful in creating a retweet bot.</p>